Preparing Safety Data Sheets (SDS) – Part 3

 Section 3 details what the product is made of.

-Section 4: First aid measures
+Section 4: First-aid measures

 For example: “Inhalation: Move the affected person to fresh air, keep them calm, and seek medical attention if necessary.” or “Ingestion: Do not induce vomiting; call a doctor immediately and show the doctor the product information listed in Section 1 of the SDS.”

-Section 5: Firefighting measures
+Section 5: Fire-fighting measures

-The purpose of this section is to ensure that in the event of a fire, everyone knows how to respond safely and effectively.
+The purpose of this section is to ensure that, in the event of a fire, everyone knows how to respond safely and effectively.

 Section 6: Accidental release measures

-This section (Section 6) describes what to do if the substance/mixture is accidentally released into the environment, for example through a spill or leak.
+Section 6 describes what to do if the substance/mixture is accidentally released into the environment, for example through a spill or leak.

 Section 7: Handling and storage